 Step 5: Run the main.py file

-Open the command prompt or PowerShell terminal, and run the main.py file to query data and output the results.
+Open the command prompt or PowerShell terminal, run the main.py file, query data, and output the result.

 Go to the